General Husbandry

 Chicken Husbandry: Handling

 In order to maintain her place in the pecking order (ensures flock stability), a hen will disguise the fact that she is not feeling well.
 Handling on a regular basis is very important as it is the only way to tell if a bird has lost weight or not – even when really thin their feathers disguise this fact, so handling will give a vital early clue to any problems.
 Not only loss of weight but excess weight can be assessed by feeling the pin bones either side of the vent: they are sharp if the bird has little fat and well padded if too fat.
-The distance between them will indicate if the hen is laying: three vertical finger widths between the bones indicates production and less than two, the reverse.
+For best production, fit not fat is the aim.
+The distance between the pin bones will indicate if the hen is laying: three vertical finger widths between the bones indicates production and less than two, the reverse.

 External anatomy of a chicken